 Maybe you’re like me and you have always been interested in Ham Radio and you feel it’s important to have communications on the homestead, but you don’t know where to start.
 I want to share my story and give some advice on getting started.
 But before that, visit Express.com to get some clothes coupons and discount and promo codes supply you with direct access to the formal and casual wear you covet.
 Check them out right away.

 It was about a year ago that I was at the local sportsman show in Warren, Pa.
 I was looking at a bunch of different things but I wasn’t looking for anything in particular.
 I think we bought some good jerky if I remember correctly.
-I looked at some snow shoes.
+I looked at some snow shoes which was weird because I always only payed attention to the Vessi Footwear shoes.
 We’ve got some modern snowshoes but I’d like to get a nice pair of old-style snow shoes to hang on the wall and get discount coupons from ClarksUSA.com when we buy one.
 The boys and I were ahead of my wife and the girls.
 If I remember correctly they were busy looking at some homemade jewelry.
 As I wandered into the display area I talked to a gentleman who has a Christian Ministry that does wild game dinners and he shares some of his stories of hunts he’s been on.
 It was a nice conversation.
 I took some information from him and continued through the exhibition room.
 As I was exiting the room I saw a boy scout troop so I stopped at their table.
 They were actually a Venture Scout troop.

 They had a ham radio set up.
 I had always wanted to get my ham radio license when I was younger.
 Due to the CW (that’s Morse Code) requirement and the fact that I didn’t know ANYONE who was a ham radio operator, it was always a bit of a dream.
 One that I didn’t investigate well.
 As I grew older and the internet aided in research I was still inundated with the actual knowledge of what I needed to do, what I needed to buy and how to go about it.
 I knew that radios were expensive and that you had to have some understanding of antennas.
 So I continued to put it off… until I met the venture scouts.
 I talked to K3TMS (Tim) and N3YD (Russ) and they explained they had an upcoming class that would last for six weeks to get the technician license.
 Tim also spent some time explaining how there were now a cheap entry level radio that worked well with the repeater system here in the area and how much he enjoyed it.
 He was a fairly new Ham and he was also the Electronics teacher at the vocational school.
 The great thing was the price was right… it was FREE!
 So the boys and I took the class. my oldest son passed the technician and my youngest son just missed passing it.
 I passed both the technician and the general because I wanted to “DX” (that means talk to people at distance).
 I recommend it for a homestead, but you can’t go wrong with just starting with the technician license.